-- Click the "Authorize" button to load the Twitter authorization web page, where you can sign in and authorize FireAnt to use your account to collect Twitter data.
-Note that throughout the authorization process, FireAnt never sees or needs to store your User ID or Password information.
+- 1. Click the "Authorize" button to load the Twitter authorization web page, where you can sign in and authorize FireAnt to use your account to collect Twitter data.
+Note that throughout authorization process, FireAnt never sees or needs to store your User ID or Password information.
 Your privacy details are completely safe. - 2.
-After authorizing FireAnt, the Twitter webpage will show you a PIN number.
-Copy and paste the PIN code into the textbox below the page and click "Generate Key File" to complete the authorization process.
-A key file with your authorization details are stored in a file in the same location where FireAnt was launched.
+After authorizing FireAnt, the Twitter webpage will code into the textbox below the page and click "Generate Key File" to complete the authorization process.
+A key file with your authorization details is stored in a file in the same location where FireAnt was launched.
 Please keep this file together with FireAnt so that you do not need to go through the authorization process again.